Villanova drubs DePaul in Big East opener

+Villanova coach Jay Wright didn’t think his top-ranked Wildcats played a complete game in their 103-85 rout of host DePaul on Wednesday.
+However, Villanova did hit shots -- lots of them.

-Mikal Bridges scored 20 points, and No. 1 Villanova opened Big East play with an easy 103-85 win over host DePaul on Wednesday at Wintrust Arena in Chicago.
+Mikal Bridges led seven Wildcats in double figures with 20 points, and Villanova hit 15 3-pointers in an efficient road victory in their Big East opener at Chicago.

 Villanova (13-0, 1-0 Big East) never trailed and led by as many as 30 points in the second half.
-The Wildcats hit 15 of 31 3-point attempts and reached 100 points for the third time this season.
+The Wildcats reached 100 points for the third time this season and gave Wright his 399th career win.

+“We made shots tonight,” Wright said.
+“When you make shots like that, everything’s going to look better.
+We didn’t defend too well, we didn’t rebound too well, but we just drilled shots.
+Any night when you make shots like that, you’re going to be pretty successful.”

 Max Strus scored 20 points and Marin Maric added 17 points and 10 rebounds for the Blue Demons (7-6, 0-1), who dropped their 15th straight game to Villanova.